Fredrick Brennan: Personal life

 Brennan wrote an article in 2014 supporting the voluntary sterilization of people with similar severe inheritable genetic conditions.
 In the article, Brennan states that only The Daily Stormer, a white supremacist and neo-Nazi website, would agree to publish it.
 Brennan developed a hatred of his parents for his life of constant pain, stating in an interview for Tortoise Media in 2019, "I don't want to speak for everybody with a disability, but I hate being disabled and I always have".

 Brennan later became a Christian and ceased to believe in encouraging sterilization.
-In 2019, he considered having a child with his wife but maintained that he still believes in genetic testing for prospective parents with disabilities.
+In 2019, he considered having a child with his wife but maintained that he still believed in genetic testing for prospective parents with disabilities.

 Brennan in the early 2010s identified himself as a libertarian; however, he became increasingly critical of the ideology, arguing that the libertarian approach to 8chan resulted in the creation of a system of feudalism.
 In 2016, he supported Bernie Sanders for president.

-As of August 2019, Brennan said he is studying Tagalog.
+In August 2019, Brennan said he was studying Tagalog.